fonoster/routr/SPECS.md

 This software system will be a SIP Server that acts as the signaling as part of Fonoster's Ecosystem.
 This system will be designed to maximize scalability and extensibility by making use of a microservice architecture which was a challenging factor on **v1**.
 By using a microservice architecture we will ensure that portions of the system be able to be deployed independently, and each treated according to its problem domain.

 More specifically, this system will be designed to allow for the separation of concerns within the logical components of the SIP Server.
 The software MUST be able to accept SIP Messages via *UDP*, *TCP*, *TLS*, *WS*, and *WSS*.
-It should then, parse the messages efficiently and facilitate the communication between the various components.
+It should then, transform the messages efficiently and facilitate the communication between the various components.

 Furthermore, the system MUST include a mechanism to replace the SIP Message processing without updating the entire system.
 It should also facilitate communication with external systems for Authentication, Authorization, and Accounting (AAA) and allow to host multiple tenants thru the use of a Role-based Access Control (RBAC) system.